Learning by Surprise: Adaptive Mitigation of Model Collapse in Large Language Models: Related Work

-Existing studies mitigate model collapse by incorporating human-authored content into the fine-tuning corpus, assuming they can be reliably distinguished from AI-generated content.
-Our approach takes a different direction, starting from a key question: given a set of text documents, what properties make them more likely to trigger collapse during fine-tuning?
-This question is motivated by the observation that even repeated fine-tuning on the same human-authored data can produce collapse-like effects, similar to those caused by AI-generated content.
+\paragraph{Position of our work.} Existing work mitigates model collapse by preserving or incorporating human-authored data \cite{alemohammad2023self, briesch2023large, martinez2023towards}, leveraging AI-detection mechanisms \cite{drayson2025machine}, and controlling the accumulation of synthetic content across iterations \cite{gerstgrasser2024model}.
+However, these approaches assume that human- and AI-generated text can be reliably distinguished, an assumption that is becoming increasingly untenable as AI-generated and hybrid content proliferate.
+We therefore ask: given a set of text documents, what properties make them more likely to trigger model collapse during fine-tuning?
+This question is motivated by the observation that repeated fine-tuning on the same human-authored data can also induce collapse-like effects.

-Our mitigation approach is grounded in a novel characterisation of model collapse based on the next-token probability distribution, which allows us to describe collapse in terms of the model’s surprise.
-From this perspective, low-surprise documents, whether human-authored or AI-generated, are the primary drivers of collapse.
-Building on this insight, we propose a mitigation strategy that filters for high-surprise documents during fine-tuning, offering a new lens through which to understand and mitigate model collapse.